open-telemetry/opentelemetry-go/README.md

 ## Quick Start

-Below is a brief example of importing OpenTelemetry, initializing a tracer and creating some single spans.
+Below is a brief example of importing OpenTelemetry, initializing a tracer and creating some simple spans.

 ```go
 package main